JAC Refine A60: Engines and transmission

-There were two engines available, including a 1.5 liter turbocharged petrol engine producing 174hp and 251nm, and a 2.0 liter turbo petrol engine producing 190hp and 280nm.
+There were two engines available, including a 1.5-liter turbocharged petrol engine producing 174 hp and 251 Nm, and a 2.0-liter turbo petrol engine producing 190 hp and 280 Nm.
 Both engines was mated to either a six-speed manual transmission or a six-speed DCT.

 JAC iEVA60

 JAC iEVA60 (江淮iEVA60) is based on the Refine A60 body with additional batteries and an electric motor.
-According to JAC official numbers, the maximum range of the iEVA60 is 405 to 510 kilometers.
+According to JAC official numbers likely on the NEDC cycle, the maximum range of the iEVA60 is 405 to 510 km.
 The prototype vehicle was unveiled in 2018 Guangzhou Auto Show.